 When the graduate program director has been informed by the chairperson of the examination committee that the student has passed the Ph.D. preliminary examination, the department recommends to the Graduate School that the student be advanced to Ph.D. candidacy.

 All graduate students must register for GEO 600, Practicum in Teaching, at least once,

-as outlined in Course Requirements on the preceding page.
+as outlined in Course Requirements above.

 The Ph.D. dissertation is the document summarizing the original scientific research

 in recognition of which the Ph.D. candidate seeks the doctoral degree.
 The University

 has very specific rules about the format of the thesis, but the nature of its scientific